-With a solid crisis communications plan in place, you will have outlined who your stakeholders are and what their responsibilities will be in the event of an emergency or crisis event.
-It’s common for members of your communications team to be part of this stakeholder group, as it’ll be their responsibility to notify employees of the nature of the event and the appropriate steps to take.
+With a solid crisis communications plan in place, you will have outlined who your stakeholders are and what their responsibilities will be in the event of an emergency.
+It’s common for members of your communications team to be part of this group since it’ll be their responsibility to notify employees of the event and relay the appropriate steps to take.

-For other companies, these responsibilities will be under the umbrella of Human Resources.
-HR is often responsible for internal communications in certain industries, when companies do not have a dedicated internal communications team.
+For other companies, these responsibilities are under the umbrella of Human Resources, which is often the department responsible for internal communications when companies don’t have a dedicated internal communications team.

-ContactMonkey provides a crisis communication template that you can download for free to use at your business.
+ContactMonkey provides a crisis communication template that you can download for free and use at your business.

-The efficiency of your SMS text message alerts will be influenced by how you implement them into your overall internal communications strategy and how well you’ve informed your employees about the system.
+The efficiency of your text message alert system will be influenced by how you implement it into your overall internal communications strategy and how well you’ve informed your employees about the system.

-Employ these SMS best practices for your emergency text messages to ensure your employees give them the attention and seriousness they deserve.
+Employ SMS best practices when creating emergency employee alerts to ensure employees give them the attention and seriousness they require.

 Understand who needs to receive what and when